100 Notable alumni of

 -

 Caterina Scorsone is a Canadian actress.
-She is known for playing neurosurgeon Dr. Amelia Shepherd on the ABC medical drama Grey's Anatomy and its spin-offs Private Practice (2010–2013) and Station 19 (2020–2024).
+She is best known for her portrayal of neurosurgeon Dr. Amelia Shepherd on the ABC primetime medical drama Grey's Anatomy and its spin-offs Private Practice (2010–2013) and Station 19 (2020–2024).
 Prior to this, she made her debut as a child actor on the Canadian children's program Mr. Dressup.
-She also appeared in a number of films, including 2010's Edge of Darkness and 2014's The November Man.
-Other television credits include Jess Mastriani on Missing, Callie Wilkinson on Crash, and Alice Hamilton on Alice.
+She also appeared in a number of films, notably Edge of Darkness (2010), and The November Man (2014).
+Other television credits include Michelle Parker on Power Play, Jess Mastriani on Missing, Callie Wilkinson on Crash, and Alice Hamilton on Alice.

 -